In Short

 "Magnificent [Outpainted]", Self-Portrait with Sheet Magnifier, Photo + Photoshop, 2000 + DALL-E 2 Digital Outpainting, 2022

 My timing, in this one mid-90's historical respect, was quite fortunate: the web soon expanded exponentially, and thus various flavors of internet development (front-end, back-end, application layer, full-stack, etc.) have kept me largely employed since then (at least until quite recently) and able to support myself well enough for the past couple of decades.
-But with each subsequent gig, I noticed I became more stringently confined to the narrow "career path" I'd never really chosen, but only defaulted to; the boundaries of which were more firmly delineated by every new acronym I added to the already Scrabble-worthy pile on my resume.
-Yet no interviewers have ever once seemed remotely impressed by the fact that I managed to acquire all of my programming knowledge without a computer science degree or any formal training whatsoever (and in fact, many interviews have seemed intentionally constructed to filter out self-taught candidates like myself who lacked those prerequisites).
+But with each subsequent gig, I noticed I became more stringently confined to the narrow "career path" I'd never really chosen, but only defaulted to; the boundaries of which were more firmly delineated by every new acronym I added to the already-Scrabble-worthy pile on my resume.
+Yet no one interviewing me has ever once seemed remotely impressed by the fact that I managed to acquire all of my programming knowledge without a computer science degree or any formal training whatsoever (and in fact, many interview processes have seemed intentionally constructed to filter out self-taught candidates like myself who lack more official/expensive credentials).

 Self Portrait Outtake for 2021-11-30 Live Solo Show Promo

 On a less dire-sounding flip side, though coding jobs have eluded me lately, I have been slowly teaching myself Python anyway, which, if coding at all will have any part in my future, seems like the smartest path to take.
 "Web development" as I once knew it barely exists anymore.
-ChatGPT has already eliminated a staggering number of programming jobs in just the last few years of its nascent existence.
-I've been doing a Udemy course and using the knowledge gained from there (and from decades of JavaScript and PHP) to write small scripts that can automate certain repetitive tasks, such as creating motion graphics to accompany my AI-assisted artwork (especially now that generative AI video capabilities are ramping up).
-As far as I can tell, Python is also the language behind the deep learning processes of the AI engines themselves, which would make related knowledge even more crucial.
+ChatGPT has already eliminated a staggering number of programming jobs in just the last few years of its nascent existence, contributing to the lowest number of new developer hires in 45 years.
+I've been doing a Python Udemy course and using the knowledge gained from there (and from decades of JavaScript and PHP) to write small scripts that can automate certain repetitive tasks, such as creating procedural imagery and motion graphics to accompany my AI-assisted artwork (especially now that generative AI video capabilities are ramping up).
+As far as I can tell, Python is also the language behind the deep learning processes of most AI engines themselves, which would make related knowledge even more crucial.
 But I digress.
 Let's get back to talking about art, back to when I graduated and moved to New York:

 The very process of attaining my degree had brought with it an increasing sense of disillusionment with artmaking in general.
-The program at Mason Gross was heavily focused on helping students hone their artistic intentions and craft personal manifestos, whereas I had been expecting (and hoping for) more technical instruction in various media and processes (which was available there, albeit only in the printmaking department, which, as a painting major, I never really breached).
-At the time I had zero desire to analyze why I made art, because time spent analyzing felt like time I could have better spent just continuing to make things.
+Though I largely enjoyed my time in college (due primarily to Demarest Hall, the "special interest" dormitory where I lived on campus), the program at Mason Gross was heavily focused on helping students hone their artistic intentions and craft personal manifestos, whereas I had been expecting (and hoping for) more technical instruction in various media and processes (which was available there, albeit only in the printmaking department, which, as a painting major, I never really breached… another thing I disliked about their structure: virtually zero interaction between departments focused on differing artistic disciplines).
+At the time I had no desire to analyze why I made art, because time spent analyzing felt like time I could have better spent just continuing to make things.
 I wanted greater and wider mastery of my creative skills, but I was repeatedly pushed to stop and think instead.

 Of course there are useful aspects to be found in both approaches, but at the time I wasn't ready to be stopped, and I certainly didn't want to think, at least not about my art, which for me was all about feeling.
-It was the one haven in my life where I didn't have to think, where I could just pay tribute to whatever ideas had appeared that I'd fallen in love with, by manifesting them into the physical world.
+It was the one haven in my life where I was free from the burden of my own thoughts, where I could just pay tribute to whatever ideas had appeared that I'd fallen in love with, by manifesting them into the physical world.
 This process had always made its own automatic kind of sense, that for me defied rational explanation or analytical examination.
-And to be honest, I was afraid to try and stop it, or even to stand in its way, afraid that the ideas would stop choosing me as their conduit.
-Regular religion had never worked for me (which feels even more true these days), it was beauty that I worshipped.
+And to be honest, I was afraid to examine it, afraid to stand in its way, afraid that the ideas would stop choosing me as their conduit.
+Regular religions had never worked for me (which feels even more true these days), it was beauty that I worshipped.
 And, like its own breed of deity, that beauty always seemed to be entering me from somewhere else: somewhere to which I had limited, if not exclusive, access; somewhere better, more perfect than here could ever be.

 From my vantage point in the present, obviously there were plenty of good reasons to stop and think.
 But at the time, the further I engaged with Mason Gross's prescribed process, the less attached I felt to my own.
 This resulted, at least temporarily, in a wider array of artistic experimentation, desirable in and of itself, but by the final year I wasn't actually painting at all anymore.
 Spending my junior year at the Slade in London was also a mixed blessing, I wanted to stay, to transfer there and graduate, and I couldn't afford to, so my senior year back in NJ felt like returning to ground I'd already covered all too thoroughly.
 My fears had, to some extent, come true: the lovely ideas were coming fewer and further between.
 I had no sense of what I might aim to do next once I'd completed the curriculum, and thus I... got a job, because that's just what I'd always been told you're supposed to do after you graduate college.